This picture was taken in February when I travelled to San Francisco to escape Seattle's gloomy weather.

 Teaching assistant is a role I love to play during my graduate study.
 Util now, I have TA'ed CS350 (Operating Systems), CS370 (Numerical Computation) and CS 116 (Introduction to Computer Science).
 I am TAing CS 350 again this semester.

-In 2016, I spent most of my time in US and worked for two different software companies.
+In 2016, I spent most of my time in US and worked at two software companies.
 From January to May, I interned at the EC2 security development team of Amazon web services in Seattle.
-Then, moved to a place with more sunshine, Mountain View in California (actually, I did not see any rain when I was there), and worked on the search infrastructure at Google for another 3 months.
+Then, moved to a place with more sunshine, Mountain View in California (actually, I haven't even seen a drop of rain all summer), and worked on the search infrastructure at Google for another 3 months.

 This is my Master thesis project.
 The basic idea is to use a novel adaptive mesh refinement (AMR) strategy to accurately simulate high-viscosity fluid in both 2D and 3D.
 More results will be presented here when the project is done.
 Currently, I maintain this blog to keep track of the research progress.